UNIX / Linux Shell Scripting Tutorial

 Steve's Shell Programming Stuff

-I intend to dump stuff in here as I come across things which could be at all useful, either in themselves, or as examples of shell code.
+I dump stuff in here as I come across things which could be at all useful, either in themselves, or as examples of shell code.

 Just read them yourself at /code/sh.